jensopetersen/merula/implementing-standoff-annotation.md

 		</a8n-body>
 	</a8n-annotation>

 The annotation is, however, not stored in this form.
-Si nce it should be possible to have administrative data relating to each act of annotation, it is decomposed by creating annotations out of the contents of the top-level element of its body, `<app>`, thusly:
+Since it should be possible to have administrative data relating to each act of annotation, it is decomposed by creating annotations out of the contents of the top-level element of its body, `<app>`, thusly:

 	<a8n-annotation
 		xml:id="uuid-ab22e71e-0956-4498-a028-9fd0aaedc473">